apmcleod/met-align/README.md

  * `-T` = Use tracks as correct voice (instead of channels).
 Only used for MIDI files.
  * `-s INT` = Use INT as the sub beat length.
 Defaults to 4.
  * `-a FILE` = Search recursively under the given FILE for anacrusis files.
 See [Anacrusis Files](#anacrusis-files) for information about the anacrusis file format.
+ * `-X` = Force the model to output results for pieces with time signature changes and irregular time signatures.
+By default, such files are skipped because the model cannot output either.

 To calculate means of multiple evaluations:
 `$ java -cp bin metalign.utils.Evaluation -F <eval*.txt`